 Crescent Head is a surfing paradise, with its famous point break one of the longest rides in Australia.
 You’ll find beautiful sandy beaches and coastal national parks great for bushwalking and watching whales and dolphins.
 Enjoy fishing and boating, too.

 About Crescent Head

-Surfing is the big attraction here, particularly for Malibu board riders.
-Crescent Head has one of the best right-hand point breaks in the world, and the town is one of the hot spots of international surfing.
-Each year in May, the Malibu Classic, the biggest amateur Malibu competition in the country, attracts surfers from around Australia and the world.
+Surfing is the big drawcard of Crescent Head, particularly for long-board riders.
+On the mid North Coast of NSW, it’s home to one of the best right-hand point breaks in the world, and the easy-going town is one of the hottest spots of international surfing.
+The Malibu Classic is held every May.

-Hire a Malibu board in town and hit the surf while you're visiting.
-Surfing beaches stretch to the north and south of Crescent Head and include Main Beach, Back Beach, Killick Beach, Goolawah Reserve Beach, Big Hill, Delicate Nobby and Racecourse Beach.
-Don't forget to check which beach has the best conditions for your level of experience.
+Hire a Malibu board in town and enjoy superb surfing beaches north and south of Crescent Head, including Main Beach, Back Beach, Killick Beach, Goolawah Reserve Beach, Big Hill, Delicate Nobby and Racecourse Beach.
+Check out the beach that suits your experience before entering the surf.

 You can learn to surf or brush up your skills with Surfaris, which has a surf camp.
 Other things to do around Crescent Head include bushwalking, swimming and fishing in Hat Head National Park, Goolawah National Park and Limeburners Creek National park.
 On the Big Hill Rainforest walking track you can spot koalas and from a headland marvel at whales during their annual migration.